yokosogithub/GeoGit/doc/manual/source/exploring.rst

 	committer    volaya    volaya@opengeo.org    1358773135891    3600000
 	message    Updated geometry

-You can check that, as we mentioned in the `Understanding the structure of a GeoGit repository`_ section, the ``HEAD`` reference points to the latest commit, by describing both ``HEAD`` and the ID of the latest commit.
+You can check that, as we mentioned in the :ref:`structure` section, the ``HEAD`` reference points to the latest commit, by describing both ``HEAD`` and the ID of the latest commit.
 You can use the ``log`` command to get the ID of the latest commit.
 Both descriptions should be identical.

 ::